rahgadda/job-preparation/01-ML/LLM.md

 - An important subset of GAI is the `Generative Adversarial Network (GAN)`, introduced by Ian Goodfellow in 2014.
 GANs consist of two neural networks: a generator that produces synthetic data and a discriminator that distinguishes this data from real instances.
 - `Large Language Models (LLM)` also arose from the GAI subset.
 LLMs generate human-like text by predicting the likelihood of a word given the previous words used in the text.
 - `GPT, or Generative Pretrained Transformer`, is a specific type of LLM developed by OpenAI.
 GPT models are trained on vast amounts of text data and can generate coherent, contextually relevant sentences.
-- Trasformers
+- `Transformers:`
   - A `neural network` is a series of algorithms that endeavors to recognize underlying relationships in a set of data through a process that mimics the way the human brain operates.
     ![](00-images/02-NeuralNetwork.png)
   - There are different types of neural networks for different types of task CNN,RNN,FNN,MNN.
-  - `Encoder` takes inputs and creates vecotr representation as output.
+  - `Encoder` takes inputs and creates vector representation as output.
   - `Decoder` takes vector representation and creates output similar to Encoder Input.
   - The combination of Encoder & Decoder can be used to auto train neural network and get desired weights for generating expected output.